-overestimates the gap.
-There are two levels in the gap (Peak 1 and 4).
-One of them (1) is a deep level and belongs to the highest occupied molecular orbital (HOMO).
-It is doubly occupied since the model cluster contains two nitrogen atoms.
-This state is mainly localised on the dopants.
+Model clusters containing two dopants have one of them always at the same position, while the place of the other impurity is changed.
+Donor impurities are atoms having more valence electrons than the atoms building up the surrounding semiconductor matrix.
+They supply additional electrons to the density of states.
+Fig. 2 summarizes the results of three ab initio calculations obtained for ta-C. The solid line curve displays the electronic density of states of a ta-C model cluster containing two nitrogen dopants at first neighbor position.
+As usually, the HF method overestimates the gap.
+There are two levels in the gap (peak 1 and 4).
+One of them (1 is a deep level and belongs to the highest occupied molecular orbital (HOMO).
+It is doubly occupied since the method cluster contains two nitrogen atoms.
+This state is mainly localized on the dopants.
 The other midgap state is the lowest unoccupied molecular orbital (LUMO).
 In our model it can be found just below the conduction band.
 To keep clear representation, only the HOMO levels of the other two models are displayed on the figure.
-In both cases the rest of the DOS curves are similar to the solid line curve.
-Peak 2 (dashed line) represents the HOMO level of the same ta-C model cluster having two nitrogen atoms at fourth neighbour position.
+In both cases the rest of the DOS curves are very similar to the solid line curve.
+Peak 2 (dashed line) represents the HOMO level of the same ta-C model cluster having two nitrogen atoms at fourth neighbor position.
 Peak 3 (dashed line) belongs to a ta-C model cluster containing only one N dopant.
-This case can be considered when the other dopant is placed at an infinite distance.
+This case can be considered when the other dopant is in the infinity.
 The calculations show that the HOMO level changes its position within the gap.
 One of the possible reasons for this change may be the random structural network, which can cause a small shift of energy levels.
-Fig. 1 displays, however, a relatively large difference between the numbered HOMO levels (Peak 1, 2 and 3) in the gap, so an additional, more dominant mechanism must exist for this effect.
+Fig. 2 displays, however, a relatively large difference between the numbered HOMO levels (peaks 1, 2 and 3) in the gap, so an additional, more dominant mechanism must exist for this effect.
 As the distance between dopants increase, the donor level is shifted towards higher energies.
 Similar results have been obtained also for phosphorus doped a-Si.
-To examine the effect of doping in our ta-C models on the electronic structure we compared the Mulliken and Löwdin population of the atomic orbitals of the nitrogen atoms to those of the corresponding carbon atoms of the undoped model cluster.
+To examine the effect of doping in our ta-C models on the electronic structure we compares the Mulliken and Löwdin population of the atomic orbitals of the nitrogen atoms to those of the corresponding carbon atoms of the undoped model cluster.
 Significant increase of the population in the nitrogen valence orbitals was found.
-The population of the nitrogen 2s orbital increased by $0.48 \pm 0.09$ electrons as obtained from the Mulliken population analysis and 0.33 - 0.58 electrons as obtained from the Löwdin analysis, depending on the position of the dopant.
-The population of the p orbitals also grew, the increase was 0.08 - 0.48 (Mulliken) and 0.07 - 0.46 (Löwdin) electrons.
+The population of the nitrogen 2s orbital increased by 0.39-0.57 electrons as obtained from the Mulliken population analysis and 0.33-0.58 electrons as obtained from the Löwdin analysis, depending on the position of the dopant.
+The population of the p-orbitals also grew, the increase was 0.08-0.48 (Mulliken) and 0.07-0.46 (Löwdin) electrons.

 In the following, the results obtained from FSCF calculations will be presented.
-As noted above, this method has two advantages: it allows to treat more than 100 carbon or silicon atoms and with pseudo carbon (silicon) atoms at the cluster boundaries we can avoid using saturating hydrogen atoms, which cause spurious charge transfer.
+As it was written above this method has two advantages: it allow to treat more than 100 carbon or silicon atoms and with pseudo carbon (silicon) atoms at the cluster boundaries we can avoid using saturating hydrogen atoms, which cause spurious charge transfer.
 We compared the results of the FSCF calculations for several models to those of ab initio 3-21G calculations.
-Considering the relative position of midgap states within the gap, a very good agreement has been found.
-However, ab initio calculations generally give a larger gap than the semiempirical FSCF method.
+Considering the relative position of midgap states within a gap, a very good agreement has been found.
+However, ab initio calculations generally give wider gap than the semiempirical FSCF method.